rockymadden/stringmetric/readme.md

 #stringmetric [![Build Status](https://secure.travis-ci.org/rockymadden/stringmetric.png)](http://travis-ci.org/rockymadden/stringmetric)
 A collection of string metrics and supporting algorithms implemented in Scala.
 There exists two packages which house said metrics and algorithms.

 * The __similarity package__ houses metrics and supporting algorithms which determine distance and coefficients.
-This includes the Dice's coefficient, Hamming distance, Jaro distance, Jaro-Winkler distance, Levenshtein distance, N-Gram distance, and weighted Levenshtein distance metrics/algorithms.
+This package includes the Dice's coefficient, Hamming distance, Jaro distance, Jaro-Winkler distance, Levenshtein distance, N-Gram distance, and weighted Levenshtein distance metrics/algorithms.

 * The __phonetic package__ houses metrics and supporting algorithms which determine if two strings sound the same, phonetically.
 All phonetic string metrics have a standalone algorithm counterpart.
 They provide a means to determine the phonetic representation of the argument passed.
-This includes the Metaphone, NYSIIS, refined Soundex, and Soundex metrics/algorithms.
+This package includes the Metaphone, NYSIIS, refined Soundex, and Soundex metrics/algorithms.

 Each string metric and supporting algorithm has a shell based CLI.